aayush118/Movies-Description-Searcher/README.md

-# Movies-Desc-Searcher
+# Movies-Searcher
- Provide Movies Description
+ Provide searching title and poster for movies and series